•

 • If figures are included, use high-resolution figures, preferably encoded as encapsulated PostScript (eps).

 • Copyedit your manuscript.
 Manuscripts that are not properly edited run a higher risk of rejection at the editor's desk review.
-Reviewers spend valuable time providing comprehensive reviews, and this is greatly complicated by manuscripts that are not carefully edited and proofread prior to submission.
-Special note to authors for whom English is not the first language: You must have your manuscript reviewed and carefully edited by someone who has experience with writing in academic English for scientific publication.
-This includes copyediting as well as reviewing for correct translation for meaning.
+Reviewers spend valuable time providing comprehensive reviews, which is greatly complicated by manuscripts that are not carefully edited and proofread before submission.
+Special note to authors for whom English is not the first language: You must have your manuscript reviewed and carefully edited by someone with experience writing in academic English for scientific publication.
+This includes copyediting and reviewing for correct translation for meaning.
 The HLRC does not have the resources to do this level of copyediting, and this responsibility falls upon the authors.

 • When possible, there should be no pages where more than a quarter of the page is empty space.